GabeMillikan/AWS-ECS-Template/README.md

 I provide no guarantee regarding the quality of this guide, I am simply documenting my own learnings while approaching this kind of infrastructure for the first time.

-> [!NOTE]
-> If you have any improvements, please open a PR!
+### Pricing
+The _minimum_ price for this server setup is in the ballpark of $35/mo (although, by disabling some options, $7/mo is possible).
+For small websites (<100,000 requests a day, it will likely not exceed $60/mo).
+You can more accurately gauge the price using the [AWS Pricing Calculator](https://calculator.aws/) (it's not "easy" to use, which is why I include the aforementioned estimate).

+Every resource we create in this guide will have a link to detailed pricing information, but here's a quick, rough breakdown:
+- **ECS**: $7/mo for the smallest task
+- **EC2**: $16/mo for a load balancer (lower quality workaround: free)
+- **RDS**: $10/mo for the smallest Postgres database (lower quality workaround: free)

 > [!IMPORTANT]
-> The minimum price for this server setup is about $30/mo, assuming the server is online 24/7.
-If you accidentally scale up your server, it may cost you thousands.
-Be careful, check your bill frequently!
+> AWS will happily bill you for thousands of dollars if you accidentally scale up your server (or get attacked without autoscaling limits).
+Be careful, check your bill frequently and make sure you have reasonable scaling limits (covered in this guide)!

 ### AWS Setup Instructions
 See [AWS.md](./instructions/AWS.md)